xujingao13/ORB-SLAM3-ROS2-Docker-mono/README.md

+# This file is based on suchetanrs's project ORB-SLAM3-ROS2-Docker add a new mono work type

+After follow the main step below, try to running ```ros2 launch orb_slam3_ros2_wrapper mono```

+If you have problems:

+For example if you want work both inside docker and outside docker of the communication of ros2.  [answer](https://github.com/suchetanrs/ORB-SLAM3-ROS2-Docker/issues/8#issuecomment-2187977113)

+Try to check the comment first [here](https://github.com/suchetanrs/ORB-SLAM3-ROS2-Docker/issues) specially the closed.

 # ORB-SLAM3 ROS2 Wrapper Docker

 This repository contains a dockerized comprehensive wrapper for ORB-SLAM3 on ROS 2 Humble for Ubuntu 22.04.